ifmcjthenknczny/snake-tsx/README.md

 ## General info

 This is just Snake game popular from old Nokia phones written in React with Typescript for practice.
-You control snake by arrows on keyboard.
+You control snake by arrows on keyboard or by touch of specific part of your mobile screen.
 Eat green apples and watch out for black mines!

 ## Technologies